department-of-veterans-affairs/vets-website/docs/schemaform/form-config.md

     expandUnder: '',

     // If you need to match on a specific value, you can use this option to specify a value
     // that the expandUnder field's data should equal.
-This can also be a function, which
-    // receives the expandUnder field's data as an argument
     expandUnderCondition: 'someValue',
+    // This can also be a function, which receives the expandUnder field's data as an argument
+    expandUnderCondition: (field) => field === 'someValue' || field === 'someOtherValue',

     // If you're using the expandUnder option, you can set this option on the field specified
     // by expandUnder and it will add classes to the div that wraps all of the fields when